If you’ve got a toddler, springtime can mean a lot of fun!

 But have you logged how much time you’re spending inside versus outside?

-Because there’s a good chance you still spend most of your time inside even when it’s a beautiful day out.
+Because there’s a decent chance you spend most of your time inside even when it’s a beautiful day out.

-Without ever taking the effort to get outside as a family.
+Without ever taking the effort to get outside.

 To avoid that, track your hours inside and out for a week.
 If there’s an imbalance, start making sure you spend more time outside!

-Just a few minutes a day can really make a difference in your mood.
-And even if you can only get your little one to the park for thirty minutes or so, that’s better than nothing.
+A few minutes a day can lift your mood.
+Even if you can only get your little one to the park for thirty minutes or so, that’s better than nothing.